16 Strangest Things That Have Washed Up on Beaches

 Olympics marathon platform

 An official Olympic starting platform, built for a marathon swimming event in 2016, washed up on the Brazilian coast two days before the competition started.
 Practices had to be canceled—and the beach area closed—while officials tried to recover it.
-Check out more crazy things you didn’t know about the Olympics.

 It’s not every day that you wake up to a 40-foot humpback whale lounging on your local beach.
 In 2016, Californian beachgoers watched as a bulldozer attempted to return the dead whale to the ocean, where it could decompose in peace without disrupting the locals.
 Authorities did not know why or how the whale had died.

 In 2014, a Danish cargo ship ran into hurricane-force winds off the coast of Northern France, dumping more than 500 containers of cigarettes into the ocean.
 Later that day, an estimated $4 million worth of Marlboro cigarettes washed up on beaches in the United Kingdom.
 The boxes of cigarettes were later burned to make electricity.

 At the end of the last Ice Age, melting ice uncovered areas that were once buried deep beneath the sea.
 The new beaches contained hundreds of age-old fossils, making them gold mines for archaeologists.
 One of the unique discoveries included an ancient walrus skull, which was found in Norway in 2012.
 Experts say some of the bones are at least 10,000 years old.